 Children enter foster care for different reasons.
 Most times their families cannot provide them with the basic safety and protection they need and as a result, children are abused or neglected.
 Many times their experience includes parental substance abuse, sexual abuse, physical abuse, or abandonment.

-Oregon DHS has a single foster home certification process that all applicants must go through in order to be approved to be foster parents.
+Oregon DHS has a single certification process that all applicants must go through in order to be approved to be resource parents.

 Any child or young adult not placed with relatives, kith, or kin is placed with a certified family.
 Oregon welcomes and supports all families equally.
 Families of every race, culture, and ethnicity are needed to help children grow with a strong sense of racial and cultural identity.
 Applicants are considered regardless of race, ethnicity, gender, religion or sexual orientation.